jparrill/go-togif/README.md

 ## AI Assistance

 This project was developed with the assistance of an AI coding companion (Claude 3.5 Sonnet).
-The AI helped with:

-- Project structure and initial setup
-- Implementation of core functionality
-- Code optimization and best practices
-- Documentation and README creation
-- UI/UX improvements
-- Bug fixes and feature enhancements

-While the AI provided guidance and suggestions, all code has been reviewed, tested, and validated to ensure quality and functionality.

 ## License